 Please be advised that Gift Aid cannot be claimed on donations made on behalf of a group or a collection.

-Alternatively, please download, complete and return a Gift Aid form.
+Alternatively, please download, complete and return the Gift Aid form.

 You can read the HMRC's full guidelines here.